mmeest/Countdown/README.md

 Set WshShell = Nothing
 ```
 6. Save the file with ANSI encoding or it may give error on use.
 Wrong encoded characters can be veiwed for example on hex editor.
 7. Rename the text file to VB Script.
-For example 'time.vb'.
+For example 'time.vbs'.
 Thats it.
 Next time you restart your computer our time counter will start invisibly.